Potassium: Isotopes

+History

 Potash

 Potash is primarily a mixture of potassium salts because plants have little or no sodium content, and the rest of a plant's major mineral content consists of calcium salts of relatively low solubility in water.
 While potash has been used since ancient times, its composition was not understood.
 Georg Ernst Stahl obtained experimental evidence that led him to suggest the fundamental difference of sodium and potassium salts in 1702, and Henri Louis Duhamel du Monceau was able to prove this difference in 1736.
 The exact chemical composition of potassium and sodium compounds, and the status as chemical element of potassium and sodium, was not known then, and thus Antoine Lavoisier did not include the alkali in his list of chemical elements in 1789.
 For a long time the only significant applications for potash were the production of glass, bleach, soap and gunpowder as potassium nitrate.
 Potassium soaps from animal fats and vegetable oils were especially prized because they tend to be more water-soluble and of softer texture, and are therefore known as soft soaps.
 The discovery by Justus Liebig in 1840 that potassium is a necessary element for plants and that most types of soil lack potassium caused a steep rise in demand for potassium salts.
 Wood-ash from fir trees was initially used as a potassium salt source for fertilizer, but, with the discovery in 1868 of mineral deposits containing potassium chloride near Staßfurt, Germany, the production of potassium-containing fertilizers began at an industrial scale.
 Other potash deposits were discovered, and by the 1960s Canada became the dominant producer.

 Metal

-Potassium metal was first isolated in 1807 by Humphry Davy, who derived it by electrolysis of molten KOH with the newly discovered voltaic pile.
+Potassium metal was first isolated in 1807 by Humphry Davy, who derived it by electrolysis of molten caustic potash (KOH) with the newly discovered voltaic pile.
 Potassium was the first metal that was isolated by electrolysis.
 Later in the same year, Davy reported extraction of the metal sodium from a mineral derivative (caustic soda, NaOH, or lye) rather than a plant salt, by a similar technique, demonstrating that the elements, and thus the salts, are different.
 Although the production of potassium and sodium metal should have shown that both are elements, it took some time before this view was universally accepted.

 Because of the sensitivity of potassium to water and air, air-free techniques are normally employed for handling the element.
 It is unreactive toward nitrogen and saturated hydrocarbons such as mineral oil or kerosene.
 It readily dissolves in liquid ammonia, up to 480 g per 1000 g of ammonia at 0 °C. Depending on the concentration, the ammonia solutions are blue to yellow, and their electrical conductivity is similar to that of liquid metals.
 Potassium slowly reacts with ammonia to form KNH_{2}, but this reaction is accelerated by minute amounts of transition metal salts.
 Because it can reduce the salts to the metal, potassium is often used as the reductant in the preparation of finely divided metals from their salts by the Rieke method.
 Illustrative is the preparation of magnesium: